pretix/pretix-docs/docs/guides/seating.md

 You can also use it to sell or assign, for instance, tables in a reading room or spots in a parking lot.
 Seating plans can represent any space with a fixed layout and a limited number of usable spots.

-!!!
-Note
 The seating feature is available on pretix Hosted and on pretix Enterprise.
 It is not available on pretix Community.

 ## Prerequisites